mathjax/MathJax-docs/options/startup/startup.rst

    that you want to process.
 By default (for in-browser use) it is the browser document.
 When there is no global :data:`document` variable, it is an empty HTML document.

+.. _startup-invalidOption:
+.. describe:: invalidOption: 'warn'   // or 'fatal'

+   This determines whether an invalid option will cause a fatal error (when set to ``'fatal'``) that stops MathJax from running, or a warning (when set to ``'warn'``) that allows MathJax to go on.
+   Prior to version 3.2, invalid options wer fatal, but this option now allows control over that behavior.

+.. _startup-optionError:
+.. describe:: optionError: OPTIONS.optionError

+   This option gives a function that is called whenever there is an invalid option provided by the user.
+It takes two string arguments, the first being the message, and the second being the name of the invalid option.
+The default function looks at the ``invalidOption`` value and if it is ``'fatal'`` it throws an error using the given message, otherwise it logs the message to the browser console, allowing futher options to be processed.

 .. _startup-input:
 .. describe:: input: []